Last update: Wednesday, April 25, 2018. Next update: Occasionally. Follow me @walterfootball for updates.

 The Redskins have a very good offensive line when everyone is healthy.
-The sole exception is at left guard, which has to be addressed soon.
+One of the two exceptions is at left guard, which has to be addressed soon.

 Despite being a freshman, Trey Smith was arguably Tennessee's best player in 2017.
 He was considered a top prospect coming out of high school.

 New York Jets: T.J.
 Carter, CB, Memphis 2018 and 2019 NFL Mock Draft Picks (as of 4/25): Baker Mayfield, QB; Trey Adams, OT

 The Jets used consecutive picks in the 2017 NFL Draft on safeties.
 Perhaps they'll do the same with cornerbacks in the near future, as that happens to be a major position of weakness.

 T.J.
 Carter, a former four-star recruit, is a tough and mature cornerback who thrived as a freshman for Memphis.

 Seattle Seahawks: A.J.
 Epenesa, DE, Iowa 2018 and 2019 NFL Mock Draft Picks (as of 4/25): Maurice Hurst, DT; Bryce Love, RB

 The Seahawks will need to replace Michael Bennett and Cliff Avril; one is gone, while the other is in the latter stage of his career.

 A.J.
 Epenesa was a five-star recruit who showed some major promise as a freshman, registering 4.5 sacks.